xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 ---
-title: "Leveraging LLMs for Threat Modelling - GPT-3.5"
+title: "Leveraging LLMs for Threat modeling - GPT-3.5"
 date: 2023-08-17T18:59:02+01:00
 draft: false
-tags: [security, threat-modelling, langchain, llm, gpt]
+tags: [security, threat-modeling, langchain, llm, gpt]
-description: "In this article, I delve into the AI Nutrition-Pro experiment, a research project exploring the potential of LLMs in enhancing security practices during the design phase of DevSecOps: threat modelling and security review."
+description: "In this article, I delve into the AI Nutrition-Pro experiment, a research project exploring the potential of LLMs in enhancing security practices during the design phase of DevSecOps: threat modeling and security review."
 ---

-In this article, I delve into the [AI Nutrition-Pro experiment](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5), a research project exploring the potential of LLMs in enhancing security practices during the design phase of DevSecOps: **threat modelling** and **security review**.
+In this article, I delve into the [AI Nutrition-Pro experiment](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5), a research project exploring the potential of LLMs in enhancing security practices during the design phase of DevSecOps: **threat modeling** and **security review**.

 ## DevSecOps: A Brief Overview